NetApp/FSx-ONTAP-samples-scripts/Management-Utilities/warm_performance_tier/README.md

   -d directory - Is the root directory to start the process from.
   -t max_directory_threads - Is the maximum number of threads to use to process directories.
 The default is 2.
   -x max_read_threads - Is the maximum number of threads to use to read files.
 The default is 5.
   -V - Enable verbose output.
-Displays the thread ID, date (in epoch seconds), then the directory or file being processed.
+Displays progress information on the files being read.
   -h - Prints this help information.

 Notes: